isomerpages/moe-peitongpri/_our-people/Pei Tong Alumni.md

 </a></p>

+## Join Alumni
-To join our PTPS Alumni, please [complete this form](https://go.gov.sg/ptpsalumniregistration).
+To join our PTPS Alumni officially, please&nbsp;[complete this form](https://go.gov.sg/ptpsalumniregistration).

-If you have trouble submitting the online form, please contact us at [ptps@moe.edu.sg](mailto:ptps@moe.edu.sg).
+If you have trouble submitting the online form, please contact us at&nbsp;[ptps@moe.edu.sg](mailto:ptps@moe.edu.sg).

+## Stay connected
+To join our PTPS Alumni Mailing list to stay connected, please [complete this form](https://go.gov.sg/ptpsalumnimailinglist).